Dhvanitmonpara/Dhvanitmonpara/README.md

 ###

-<p align="left">✨ Creating bugs since 2023.<br>📚 I'm currently building Linkaroo.<br>🎯 Goals: Create a software solution for the real life problem.<br>🎲 Fun fact: "The best error message is the one that never shows up"</p>
+<p align="left">✨ Creating bugs since 2023.<br>📚 I'm currently figuring out stuff. <br>🎯 Goals: Create a software solution for the real life problem.<br>🎲 Fun fact: "The best error message is the one that never shows up"</p>

 ###